matrasj/ECommerce-MMA-shop-Angular-FrontEnd/README.md

 Main goal of ECommerce project was to create full-stack applciation where we can sell products.
 My hobby is martial arts, and because of that items are contected to this sport.
 For frontend side I used Angular framework to practise this technology.
 Backend side is written in Java with help of SpringBoot.
-You can find backend repo under this link: https://github.com/pozerinhooo/ECommerce-MMA-shop-SpringBoot-Backend
+Backend repo you can find under this link: https://github.com/pozerinhooo/ECommerce-MMA-shop-SpringBoot-Backend

 # Bellow I attach screenshots gallery